 Wisconsin law does not authorize the Attorney General and employees of the Department of Justice to provide legal advice to private individuals.
 If you need legal advice or representation you may want to contact a private attorney.
 The State Bar of Wisconsin Lawyer Referral and Information Service can help you determine if you need a lawyer, and how to proceed if you do.

 Frequently Used Resources

 Division of Legal Services

-David Meany has practiced law for more than 30 years in Wisconsin.
-He had served as Chief Legal Counsel at the Wisconsin Department of Agriculture, Trade and Consumer Protection since his appointment by Secretary Ben Brancel in November, 2011.
+David Meany was appointed as the Administrator of the Division of Legal Services by Attorney General Brad Schimel in January 2015.
+He has practiced law for more than 33 years in Wisconsin.
+He served as Chief Legal Counsel at the Wisconsin Department of Agriculture, Trade and Consumer Protection from November, 2011 through December, 2014.
 Previously, David was a partner in two Wisconsin law firms, Michael, Best and Friedrich, and DeWitt, Ross & Stevens.
 Before and during law school, he was a research analyst in the Civil Rights Division at the United States Department of Justice.
 He received a B.A. from Antioch College, and his law degree, cum laude, from Georgetown University.
-Mr. Meany has a son who is a United States Army Captain and a daughter who is a lawyer.
+He has a son who is a United States Army Major and a daughter who is a human rights lawyer.